Freda Freeman-Jackson

-Freda Freeman-Jackson (born 1962) is an American collegiate basketball coach, who is currently the head women's basketball coach at her alma mater, Alabama State University, a position she has held since 1998.
+Freda Freeman-Jackson (born 1962) is an American collegiate basketball coach, who was the head women's basketball coach at her alma mater, Alabama State University, for 26 seasons from 1998 to 2025.
 She recorded her 300th career win as coach in January 2019.

 Jackson is married to former Alabama State Hornets basketball coach Lewis Jackson and their daughter Bianca currently plays for Florida State.

+Coaching career

+On March 25, 2025, Freeman-Jackson retired from Alabama State after 26 seasons as head coach of the women's basketball team.